ruthikx/ReportPothole/README.md

 - `commissioner`
 - `admin`

-Role ranks in `backend/middleware/auth.js` are `citizen < worker < engineer < supervisor < commissioner/admin`. `admin` is treated as an alias of `commissioner`: both have rank `4`, and permission checks generally allow either role wherever the other is required. `admin` is not a higher superuser role than `commissioner`.
+Role ranks in `backend/middleware/auth.js` are `citizen < worker < engineer < supervisor < commissioner/admin`. `admin` is treated as an alias of `commissioner`; both have rank `4`.

-Public registration accepts only `citizen` and `worker`.
-Staff roles (`engineer`, `supervisor`, `commissioner`, `admin`) are created through protected admin routes by an existing staff user with sufficient rank, so the first staff/admin account must be seeded or inserted outside the public registration flow.
+Public registration creates citizen accounts only.
+Workers are created through protected `/admin/workers` routes by an engineer-or-higher user.
+Staff roles (`engineer`, `supervisor`, `commissioner`, `admin`) are created through protected `/admin/users` routes by a supervisor-or-higher user with sufficient role rank.
+The first staff/admin account must be seeded or inserted outside the public registration flow.

 ## Environment Variables